dclay0324/ATSFace/README.md

 - facenet_128: Extract visual features by detecting faces using RetinaFace, and transforming into 128-dimensional vectors using a pretrained FaceNet model.

 **Audio:**
-- mfcc: Sample the audio features and transform into MFCC (Mel-frequency cepstral coefficients).
+- mfcc: Sample the audio features and transform them into MFCC (Mel-frequency cepstral coefficients).
-- mfcc_0.2: Sample the audio features and compute the average MFCCs for every 0.2 second in the video.
+- mfcc_0.2: Sample the audio features and compute the average MFCCs for every 0.2 seconds in the video.

 **Transcription:**
-- srt_files: Convert the video to transciption by ASR system as SRT (SubRip Text).
+- srt_files: Convert the video to transcription by ASR system as SRT (SubRip Text).
 The description of SRT structure is below.
 - chinese_bert_perword: Tokenize transcriptions using the Chinese BERT tokenizer, processing the text word-by-word.
-These tokens are then passed through CKIP Lab's pretrained Chinese BERT model, producing a 768-dimensional vector for each word.
+These tokens are passed through CKIP Lab's pretrained Chinese BERT model, producing a 768-dimensional vector for each word.
 - chinese_bert_persentence: As above, but it's done sentence-by-sentence.

 **SRT Structure**